gregswift/ansible-plight/README.md

 Role Variables
 --------------

-The variables that can be defined for this role and a brief description if necessary:
+The following variables are used by this role and values are defined in defaults/main.yml:

     plight_port: 10101
     plight_host: 0.0.0.0                              # IP to bind webservice to, 0.0.0.0 defaults to all